Singularity-Coder/Instant-Kotlin/README.md

 ```

 ## Data Types
 Unlike Java, there are no primitive types in Kotlin.
 All of them are reference or Object types.
-So by-default they are null.
+So by-default they are null and do not contain any defaults like primitives.
 There are total 9 types.

 **Number Types**
 * Byte